-The strips represent the ‘logs’ as they enclose the center square or center of the cabin, making a log cabin quilt block.
-The log cabin pattern originated in the 1860’s: it was a popular design during the civil war and often used silk patchwork scraps.
+The log cabin pattern originated in the 1860’s: it was a popular design during the Civil War and often used silk patchwork scraps.
 As it became more popular, quilters began making this design with cottons and wools.
-This is a perfect design for beginner quilters.
-Simply sew fabric strips with straight lines around a square.
-Confident, experienced quilters enjoy the multitude of design opportunities offered with the log cabin quilt block.

 Looking for a scrap-busting project?
 This quilt block is perfect for those small pieces and left over strips of fabrics to make a log cabin quilt with a scrappy look.